alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     Returns an ID which can be passed to `/sign-in`.
 The record expires after 1 hour.

+### How the Transition Checker will work

-Here are a few examples of how the Transition Checker will work:
+Here are a few examples of how the Transition Checker will work with endpoints moved to frontend and to account-api:

 #### Clicking the "Sign in" link in the header